Archaeological looting in Iraq: Known recoveries

-Revenue from looted antiquities is estimated by the Archaeological Institute of America to amount to between $10 to $20 million annually.
+Revenue from looted antiquities is estimated by the Archaeological Institute of America to amount to between $10 and $20 million annually.
 Terrorist and rebel groups have a long history of using stolen artifacts to finance their operations.

 By the end of 2003, 1,900 Iraqi antiquities had been confiscated from bordering countries: 1,450 in Jordan, 36 in Syria, 38 in Kuwait and 18 in Saudi Arabia.

-U.S. Marine Corps reservist Matthew Boulay witnessed illicit trading even on military bases Flea markets authorized by the camp commanders included a booth with antiquities for $20, $40 or $100 each.
+U.S. Marine Corps reservist Matthew Boulay witnessed illicit trading even on military bases.
+Flea markets authorized by the camp commanders included a booth with antiquities for $20, $40 or $100 each.
 Boulay asked Gibson and was told that these artifacts were real.
 Gibson asked Boulay to ask the base commander to stop these sales.
 When Boulay informed his platoon commander he got a "cease and desist" order forbidding any more emails about the issue to anyone.

 Other institutes from America and around the world have contributed to protect sites in Iraq.
 The US started teaching military personnel headed for Iraq the importance of cultural heritage and site preservation.
 Donny George who was an employee at the Iraq National Museum was appointed to Director of Museums in 2004, and by summer 2006, a force of 1,400 guards were situated at sites around the country.

 In 2016, the U.S. Government Accountability Office issued a report describing some of the United States’ cultural property protection efforts in Iraq and Syria.